thegooddocsproject/templates/style-guide/about-style-guide.md

 A project's style guide usually starts out as a stub at the beginning of a project.
-For example, it might simply indicate which style guide is your project's default guide, such as the Google Developer's style guide or the Microsoft Manual of Style.
+For example, it might simply indicate which style guide is your project's default guide, such as the Google developer documentation style guide or the Microsoft Style Guide.
 It might link to specific elements from the default guide that are most relevant to your project or point out any exceptions to the default guide.